 As of the date of this report, there are no subsequent events to report.
 However, FY 2022 financial statements and related notes of the DoD Components listed below were not yet finalized.
 As a result, these DoD consolidated/combined financial statements were prepared using current draft financial statements of the outstanding DoD Components.
-If changes that are material to the DoD Agency-wide consolidated/combined financial statements are identified upon the finalization of the outstanding DoD Components financial statements, the Department would revise and re-issue the DoD Agency-wide financial statements.
-The expected timeframe for these events is December 2022 and January 2023.
+If changes that are material to the DoD Agency-wide consolidated/combined financial statements are identified upon the finalization of the outstanding DoD Components financial statements, the Department would revise and re-issue the DoD Agency-wide financial statements is December 2022 and January 2023.